 Overview

-Workable’s data processing activities are governed by a contract that complies with EU law.
+Workable’s data processing activities are governed by a contract that complies with EU and UK law.
 We are already compliant with existing data protection laws, and many of these remain the same under GDPR.
-Like Workable, organisations that come in contact with personal data from EU residents must be compliant with the General Data Protection Regulation (GDPR).
+Like Workable, organisations that come in contact with personal data from EU or UK residents must be compliant with the General Data Protection Regulation (GDPR), the UK GDPR, or any other data protection law applicable.
 The GDPR aims to strengthen people’s rights to privacy and protect their personal data.

 Under General Data Protection Regulations organizations should ensure that: